Most parents choose to send their children to school to be educated, but you are legally entitled to educate your child at home.

 What about compulsory subjects?

 For home educated children there are no compulsory subjects.
-The National Curriculum applies only to children of compulsory school age in maintained and foundation schools, including community special schools and voluntary aided and voluntary controlled schools.
+The National Curriculum applies only to children of compulsory school age who are registered and on roll at a school, including community special schools and voluntary aided and voluntary controlled schools.
 A number of home educating parents ask us about the National Curriculum and use it to support their education plans.

-It is helpful to be aware of the National Curriculum if you wish your child to go to school, college, university or some other training at a later stage.
+It is helpful to be aware of the National Curriculum if your child wishes to go to school, college, university or some other training at a later stage.
 Further information about the National Curriculum is available on the internet on the Department for Education website https://www.gov.uk/topic/schools-colleges-childrens-services/curriculum-qualifications

 What is ‘Raising the Participation Age’?